avast/gradle-docker-compose-plugin/README.md

-    captureContainersOutputToFiles = '/path/to/directory' // sends output of all services to a dedicated log file in the directory specified, e.g. 'web.log' for service named 'log' composeLogToFile = project.file('build/my-logs.txt') // redirect output of composeUp and composeDown tasks to this file; default is null (ouput is not redirected) containerLogToDir = project.file('build/logs') // directory where composeLogs task stores output of the containers; default: build/containers-logs includeDependencies = false // calculates services dependencies of startedServices and includes those when gathering logs or removing containers
+    captureContainersOutputToFiles = '/path/to/directory' // sends output of all services to a dedicated log file in the directory specified, e.g. 'web.log' for service named 'log' composeLogToFile = project.file('build/my-logs.txt') // redirect output of composeUp and composeDown tasks to this file; default is null (ouput is not redirected) containerLogToDir = project.file('build/logs') // directory where composeLogs task stores output of the containers; default: build/containers-logs includeDependencies = false // calculates services dependencies of startedServices and includes those when gathering logs or removing containers; default is false

     stopContainers = true // doesn't call `docker-compose down` if set to false - see below the paragraph about reconnecting; default is true removeContainers = true // default is true